openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 50: PWM Maximum Value

 PWM Maximum Value
-  * default value 100 (Maximum PWM value)
-  * 2–100 = 2%-100%, step is 1%.
+<ul&gt<li&gtdefault value 100 (Maximum PWM value)</li&gt <li&gt2–100 = 2%-100%, step is 1%.
 Max.
-PWM set by entered value.

-**NOTE**: The maximum level may not be lower than the minimum level!
+PWM set by entered value.</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: The maximum level may not be lower than the minimum level! </p&gt
 Values in the range 2 to 100 may be set.

 The manufacturer defined default value is ```100```.